The Saxon Burh

 Protection

 Deep ditches and strong walls were built around the towns to protect the towns people from attack and as a sign of wealth.
 Strong gatehouses were constructed at intervals around the walls with drawbridges for extra protection.
-At night the the drawbridges were raised and the gates were shut.
+At night the drawbridges were raised and the gates were shut.

 Both castles and large churches would have provided protection in time of trouble and would have been a source of employment and somewhere to sell goods.
 Cathedrals and abbeys were also places where pilgrims visited and these people needed places to stay and places to eat.
 There were plenty of opportunities for work and new occupations to be taken up.
 Tradesmen moved into the towns to supply the needs of the inhabitants.